Cuddling-Encouraged-heavily-Dnc/Cuddling-Encouraged-heavily-Dnc/README.md

 # ..
 Well hello!! .
 Im ayumi !.
 GITHUB is strictly for pt - Some of this is BYI information or INT/DNI'S but most of this is Me just going on about myself because its fun ! .. so uh yeah Anyways im aubree hi i love bnuys  .
 Sorry but i do not follow back if i ever do i think ur super cool and or your my oomfie ..

-!! --> please check out jay or @putmetorestimnotyourstosave Github if your looking to resell a seb plush (Read her git for info n stuff okay?... or her other githubs.)

 Trigger warning: yapping ./Hvj Joke ok